vladsaniuk/k8s-practice/README.md

 -o yaml
 ```

-Secret in k8s folder is purely illustrative.
+For DB to deploy secret and configmap needed, illustrative examples are in k8s folder.

 Install mySQL:
 ```